-On 18 May 2012, the Assistant Treasurer announced that the Board would undertake a post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936, which is to be completed by 30 June 2013.
+On 18 May 2012, the then Assistant Treasurer announced that the Board would undertake a post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936, which was to be completed by 30 June 2013.
 On 8 November 2013 the Assistant Treasurer announced an extension to these terms of reference and extended its reporting date to 31 October 2014.

-The Board of Taxation has been requested to undertake a post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936 (Division 7A).
+The Board of Taxation is currently undertaking a post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936 (Division 7A).

 In undertaking this review the Board should seek public submissions and consult widely.

 The Board should report to the Government by 31 October 2014.